jessMechanic/ArduinoMarklinDecoder/README.md

 ## future plans
- a smaller design of the pcb to give support for a wider support
+a smaller design of the pcb to give support for a wider support change pcb design to support other than 5v motors (this can currently be fixed by using a jumper wire from the v-in to a lifted leg of the motor driver)